8th Workshop on EO in the Global South

 Sabine Vanhuysse, University Libre de Bruxelles, Belgium

-Jon Wang, ITC Faculty Geo-Information Science and Earth Observation, University of Twente, The Netherlands
+Jiong Wang, ITC Faculty Geo-Information Science and Earth Observation, University of Twente, The Netherlands

 Eleonore Wolff, University Libre de Bruxelles, Belgium